slevithan/xregexp/README.md

     return match.month + '/' + match.day + '/' + match.year;
 }); // -> '02/22/2012'

-// In fact, all XRegExps are RegExps and work perfectly with native methods date.test('2012-02-22'); // -> true
+// In fact, XRegExps compile to RegExps and work perfectly with native methods date.test('2012-02-22'); // -> true

 // The *only* caveat is that named captures must be referenced using numbered backreferences '2012-02-22'.replace(date, '$2/$3/$1'); // -> '02/22/2012'

-// If you want, you can extend native methods so you don't have to worry about this
+// If you want, you can extend native methods so you don't have to worry about this.
 // Doing so also fixes numerous browser bugs in the native methods XRegExp.install('natives');
 '2012-02-22'.replace(date, '${month}/${day}/${year}'); // -> '02/22/2012'